This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CreateWithHP #CollectiveBias

 Note: Printables/Images are for personal use only.
 Not for resale

 Once you’ve printed out all of your sheets, piece your binder together in the order you’d like to keep it.
 I always start mine with the Grade Cover Page, followed by the All About Me page and then I usually add the extras such as Art Work, Awards, Field Trips and Photos.
 I place everything inside of sheet protectors so they don’t get ruined and I add pages throughout the year.
+At this point, you could also utilize any extra help like getting a thermal binding for all the documents, which could help add a customized touch to your documents.
 My favorite section is the Art Work.
 I love to see how their art and creativity has changed from year to year.

 This year, I created a Teachers Favorite Things sheet.
 I think it’s important to get to know your child’s teacher and this sheet really helps with those difficult decisions of what to purchase for the Holiday’s, Teacher Appreciation and Birthdays.
 It really helps to take the guesswork out of it, and you know you are giving them something that he/she will like.